apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 adjust parts of the codebase that would assist with request execution and handling inside virtual threads.
 These efforts mainly include the following:

-- Removing `synchronized` blocks and constructs and replacing with the locking that is more appropriate for virtual threads without thread pinning.
+- Removing `synchronized` blocks and constructs and replacing them with locking that is more appropriate for virtual threads without thread pinning.
-- Replacing `@Synchronized` annotations with locking constructs, more appropriate for virtual threads.
+- Replacing `@Synchronized` annotations with locking constructs that are more appropriate for virtual threads.
 - Removing references to `ThreadLocal` as much as possible.

 ## New & Noteworthy